cmstas/Software/dataMCplotMaker/README.md

   - --largeLabel: use larger legend and axis label size
   - --lumiUnit: change the lumi unit from its default of "fb" (the 'inverse' part is automatic)
   - --noLumi: don't display lumi (for MC studies, for example)
+  - --ratio N: show the ratio plot with the denominator = the Nth background rather than the sum of backgrounds
+  - --ratioOnly: don't show data on the plot, just use it for the ratio plot on top

 Example:
 ````